Arkansas Girls Prep Poll | WTOP News

 |5.
 Rector

-Others receiving votes: Mountainburg 5, Tuckerman 4, Horatio 3, Flippin 1, Fordyce 1, Salem 1.
+Others receiving votes: Mountainburg 8, Tuckerman 7, Horatio 3, Fordyce 2, Salem 2.

 |Class 1A